 The Superintendent, or any designee as permitted in school code, is authorized to suspend a student from riding the school bus for up to 10 consecutive school days for engaging in gross disobedience or misconduct, including but not limited to the following:

-- Prohibited student conduct as defined in School Board policy, 7:190 Student Behavior.
+- Prohibited student conduct as defined in Board of Education Policy 7:190 Student Behavior.

 - Willful injury or threat of injury to a bus driver or to another rider.

 - Willful damage and/or defacement of the bus.

 - Repeated use of profanity.

 - Repeated willful disobedience of a directive from the bus driver or other supervisor.

 - Such other behavior as the Superintendent or designee deems to threaten the safe operation of the bus and/or its occupants.

 If a student is suspended from riding the bus for gross disobedience or misconduct on a bus, the School Board may suspend the student from riding the school bus for a period in excess of 10 days for safety reasons.
 The District shall provide the student with notice of the gross disobedience or misconduct and an opportunity to respond.